-Traces is a video interview series by Anda Zeng (interview editor) and Joseph Chung (videographer) delving into the creative worlds of Asian-identifying artists in Toronto beyond questions of identity and racial inheritance.
+Traces is a video interview series by Anda Zeng (interview editor) and Joseph Chung (videographer) which delves into the creative worlds of Asian-identifying artists in Toronto beyond questions of identity and racial inheritance.
 The project’s goal is to offer a starting point to a dynamic archival record of Asian.Canadian creatives.

 Just like the powerful art they create, these artists are dynamic and profoundly complex, defying simplistic definitions with creative ambition, and we hope the questions we’ve asked and the portraits we’ve assembled here bear witness to that beautiful fact.
-Behold: the artist’s process and the artist in process.
+Behold: the artist’s process and the artist in process.” – Anda Zeng

 Click on the image below to view the video.
 New video released on YouTube biweekly on Tuesdays!